 On Display Now

-This latest exhibit at the Gallery@VT is free and open to the public: Monday – Friday 10 a.m. – 2 p.m.; during public performances at the theater; and by appointment by calling 734/394-5300.
+The “Wax in the D” exhibition, featuring over 40 works, will be on display at The Village Theater at Cherry Hill, located at 50400 Cherry Hill Rd, Canton, MI 48187, from February 1 – 27, 2017.
+Exhibits at the Gallery@VT are free and open to the public: Monday – Friday 10 a.m. – 2 p.m.; during public performances at the theater; and by appointment by calling 734/394-5300.
 The Gallery@VT is closed on holidays.

 The Gallery @ VT: 2017 Art Exhibition Schedule